slavni96/deskmatik/README.md

 ### How to build the source code?

-It can be built using Arduino IDE.
+It can be built using PlatformIO.
 Currently supports ESP8266 boards.
-Please reffer to ESP8266 documentation https://github.com/esp8266/Arduino
+Please reffer to ESP8266 documentation https://docs.platformio.org/en/stable/core/quickstart.html & https://loginov-rocks.medium.com/quick-start-with-nodemcu-v3-esp8266-arduino-ecosystem-and-platformio-ide-b8415bf9a038 & https://randomnerdtutorials.com/esp8266-nodemcu-vs-code-platformio-littlefs/

 IMPORTANT: Don't forget to upload the files from "data" folder to SPIFFS

 ### Configuration